 This section identifies the current problems and challenges that customers are facing.

-This analysis captures the feedback that the customer shared about your company or its offerings.
+This section captures the feedback that the customer shared about your company or its offerings.

 Value Proposition Clarity

-This template assesses how effectively the sales representative communicated the product's value to the prospect.
+This section assesses how effectively the sales representative communicated the product's value to the prospect.

 This section evaluates the sales rep's ability to manage and respond to objections raised by the customer.

-This analysis confirms if the representative verified whether the person on the call is a decision-maker or if they identified who else needs to be part of the decision process.
+This sections confirms if the representative verified whether the person on the call is a decision-maker or if they identified who else needs to be part of the decision process.

 Create your own sections: